Bad thinking is everywhere.

-Look around though (or in the mirror) and you'll see that that's just not the case.
-Browse your Twitter feed, read your local tabloid, turn on Fox News - you'll quickly see that thinking well is a rare commodity.
+Look out your window, browse your Twitter feed, or turn on the evening news - you'll quickly see that thinking well is a rare commodity.

-Over the last few years of teaching critical thinking courses at university and delivering critical thinking workshops to organisations, it's become obvious to me that many people want to improve their thinking skills but there are few opportunities to do so apart from going back to university and getting a PhD in logic.
+Over the last few years of teaching critical thinking at university, it's become clear to me that many people want to improve their thinking skills but lack the opportunities to do so - short of going back to university and getting a PhD in logic.

 G'day, I'm Dave!